altaga/Mercurium-Instant-Messenger/README.md

 <img src="./Images/p3.png">

-- Lo mas importante es la posibilidad de mandar archivos de forma decentralizada gracias a bundlr.network.
-Primero presiona el boton de Connect Bundler.
+- The most important thing is the possibility of sending files in a decentralized way thanks to bundlr.network.
+First press the Connect Bundler button.

 <img src="./Images/p5.png">

-- Presiona el boton de Sign para iniciar sesion con el servicio de Bundlr (Esto activa el WebBundlr).
+- Press the Sign button to login to the Bundlr service (This activates WebBundlr).

 <img src="./Images/p6.png">

-- Una vea iniciada la sesion, aparecera nuestro saldo en bundlr.network, tendremos un boton para agregar fondos a nuestra cuenta y aparecera la lista de archivos que hemos mandado en cada conversacion.
+- Once the session has started, your balance will appear in bundle.network, we will have a button to add funds to your account and the list of files that we have sent in each conversation will appear.

 <img src="./Images/p7.png">

-- Para mandar un archivo tendremos que cargar el archivo primero en el navegador, presionando el icono de clip alado de la barra de message.
+- To send a file we will have to load the file first in the browser, pressing the clip icon next to the message bar.

 <img src="./Images/p8.png">

-- Una vez abra el menu de carga de archivo, seleccionar el archivo y open.
+- Once you open the file upload menu, select the file and open.

 <img src="./Images/p9.png">

-- Una vez cargado el archivo, el icono se tornara verde, ademas podremos ver el costo que tendra el mandarlo.
-En el caso de no tener el saldo para ello, opcionalmente podremos agregar solo el costo del archivo a nuestra cuenta con el boton Add these Funds.
+- Once the file is uploaded, the icon will turn green, we can also see the cost of sending it.
+In the case of not having the balance for it, we can optionally add only the cost of the file to our account with the Add these Funds button.

-NOTE: SIEMPRE SERA MAS ECONOMICO AGREGAR SALDO DESDE EL BOTON ADD FUNDS POR LA GAS FEES DE LA RED DE MATIC Y BUNDLR.
+NOTE: IT WILL ALWAYS BE MORE ECONOMICAL TO ADD BALANCE FROM THE ADD FUNDS BUTTON FOR THE GAS FEES OF THE MATIC AND BUNDLR NETWORK.

 <img src="./Images/p10.png">

-- Ya con todo listo, podemos escribir nuestro mensaje y mandar nuestro archivo al presionar el icono de Send.
-La primera firma sera de nuestro archivo subiendose a bundlr.network.
+- With everything ready, we can write our message and send our file by pressing the Send icon.
+The first signature will be from your file uploaded to bundlr.network.

 <img src="./Images/p11.png">

-- La segunda firma sera para mandar nuestro mensaje en el chat.
+- The second signature will be to send our message in the chat.

 <img src="./Images/p12.png">

-- Finalmente tendremos que esperar unos segundos a que el mensaje sea leido del contrato y aparezca en nuestra ventana de chat.
+- Finally we will have to wait a few seconds for the message to be read from the contract and appear in our chat window.

 <img src="./Images/p13.png">

-- Los archivos que pueden abrirse o reproducirse directamente en el chat son los siguientes.
+- Files that can be opened or played directly in chat are:

   - Videos:
   <img src="./Images/p14video.png">
-  - Imagenes:
+  - Images:
   <img src="./Images/p14img.png">
-  - Audios (proximamente Voicenotes):
+  - Audio:
   <img src="./Images/p14audio.png">

-- In addition to that we provide a service request or send Matic to the other address in a simple way.
+- In addition to that you can request or send Matic to the other address in a simple way.

 <img src="./Images/p4.png">

-- All this demo runs on the Polygon Mainnet, Matic network fees are very low to carry out the corresponding tests.
+- All this demo runs on the Polygon Mainnet, Matic network fees are very low allowing a great number of messages and transactions at a low cost.

 # How it's built:

-All our chat is based on the use of transactions and interaction with a smart contract, development in [Solidity](https://docs.soliditylang.org/en/v0.8.12/), deployed on the [Polygon](https://polygon.technology/) blockchain (mainnet), using the [Moralis](https://moralis.io/) JS SDK for interactions from the frontend, the [Metamask Wallet](https://metamask.io/) to sign all the transactions and integrated file transfer with [bundlr.network](https://bundlr.network/).
+Our chat is based on the use of transactions and interaction with a smart contract, developed in [Solidity](https://docs.soliditylang.org/en/v0.8.12/), deployed on the [Polygon](https://polygon.technology/) blockchain (mainnet), using the [Moralis](https://moralis.io/) JS SDK for interactions from the frontend, the [Metamask Wallet](https://metamask.io/) to sign all the transactions and integrated file transfer with [bundlr.network](https://bundlr.network/).

-First of all, we deploy our own smart contract, through the Remix IDE.
+First of all, we deployed our own smart contract, through the Remix IDE.

 <img src="./Images/remix.png">